 This deduction is available in FY 2017-18 if the loan has been taken in FY 2016-17.

-The deduction under this section is available only to an individual who is a first time home-owner.
-The value of the property purchased must be less than Rs 50 lakh and the home loan must be less than Rs 35 lakh.
-The loan must be taken from a financial institution and must have been sanctioned between 01 April 2016 to 31 March 2017.
+The deduction under section 80EE is available only to home-owners (individuals) having only one house property on the date of sanction of the loan.
+The value of the property must be less than Rs 50 lakh and the home loan must be less than Rs 35 lakh.
+The loan taken from a financial institution must have been sanctioned between 1 April 2016 and 31 March 2017.

 FY 2013-14 and FY 2014-15

-This section provides a deduction on the home loan interest paid.
-The deduction under this section is available only to individuals for the first house purchased where the value of the house is Rs 40 lakh or less and the loan taken for the house is Rs 25 lakh or less.
-The loan must be sanctioned between 01 April 2013 to 31 March 2014.
-The aggregate deduction allowed under this section cannot exceed Rs 1,00,000 and is allowed for FY 2013-14 and FY 2014-15.
+During these financial years, the deduction available under this section was first-time house worth Rs 40 lakh or less.
+You can avail this only when your loan amount during this period is Rs 25 lakh or less.
+The loan must be sanctioned between 1 April 2013 and 31 March 2014.
+The aggregate deduction allowed under this section cannot exceed Rs 1 lakh and is allowed for FY 2013-14 and FY 2014-15.

 8. Section 80CCG – RGESS